-Put together, these provisions offer fifteen verbs to extend the reach of its protections for "reproductive health care"-related PHI.
-Each of these terms has a broad range of meanings, and it is beyond the scope of this public policy to explore them all.
-But perhaps one of the most problematic terms is "inducing," which means to "succeed in persuading or influencing (someone) to do something."
-As such, the Proposed Rule
+• Put together, these provisions offer fifteen verbs to extend the reach of its protections for "reproductive health care"-related PHI.
+Each of these terms has a broad range of meanings, and it is beyond the scope of this public comment to explore them all.
+But